kilpkonn/msc-thesis/main.typ

 For resynthesis, we are interested in the following metrics:

 1. #metric[Holes filled] represents the fraction of tail expressions where the algorithm finds at least one term that satisfies the type system.
 The term may or may not be what was there originally.
-2. #metric[Holes filled (syntactic match)] represents the share of tail expressions in relation to total amount of terms that are syntactically equal to what was there before.
-Note that syntactical equality is a very strict metric as programs with different syntax may have the same meaning.
-For example ```rust Vec::new()``` and ```rust Vec::default()``` produce exactly the same behavior.
-As deciding of the equality of the programs is generally undecidable according to Rice's theorem @rice-theorem we will not attempt to consider the equality of the programs and settle with the syntactic equality.
+2. #metric[Holes filled (syntactic match)] represents the share of tail expressions in relation to the total number of terms that are syntactically equal to what was there before.
+Note that syntactical equality is a very strict metric, as programs with different syntax may have the same meaning.
+For example, ```rust Vec::new()``` and ```rust Vec::default()``` produce exactly the same behavior.
+As deciding the equality of the programs is generally undecidable according to Rice's theorem @rice-theorem, we will not attempt to consider the equality of the programs and settle for syntactic equality.
-   To make the metric slightly more robust we compare the programs ASTs effectively removing all the formatting before comparing.
+   To make the metric slightly more robust, we compare the programs ASTs, effectively removing all the formatting before comparing.
 3. #metric[Average time] represents the average time for a single term search query.
-Note that although the cache in term search is not persisted between runs the lowering of the program is cached.
-This is however also true for the average use case as `rust-analyzer` as it only wipes the cache on restart.
+Note that although the cache in term search is not persisted between runs, the lowering of the program is cached.
+This is however also true for the average use case of `rust-analyzer` as it only wipes the cache on restart.
    To benchmark the implementation of term search rather than the rest of `rust-analyzer` we run term search on hot cache.
-4. #metric[Terms per hole] - This shows the average amount of options provided to the user.
+4. #metric[Terms per hole] - This shows the average number of options provided to the user.

 These metrics are relatively easy to measure and relevant to users:
 They tell us how often the tool offers assistance, how much of it is useful, and if it slows down the user's flow of development.
-All experiments are conducted on a consumer-grade computer with an AMD Ryzen 7 CPU and 32GB RAM.
+All experiments are conducted on a consumer-grade computer with an AMD Ryzen 7 CPU and 32GB of RAM.

 ==== Choice of reference implementations
-For our experiments, we select a number of open source Rust libraries.
+For our experiments, we select a number of open-source Rust libraries.
 In Rust, #emph[crate] is the name for a library.
 We use _crates.io_#cite-footnote("The Rust community’s crate registry", "2024-04-06", "https://crates.io/", "https://web.archive.org/web/20240409223247/https://crates.io/"), the Rust community’s crate registry as a source of information of the most popular crates.
-_Crates.io_ is _de facto_ standard crate registry, so we believe that it reflects the popularity of the crates in the Rust ecosystem very well.
+_Crates.io_ is the _de facto_ standard crate registry, so we believe that it reflects the popularity of the crates in the Rust ecosystem very well.

 We select representative examples of different kinds of Rust programs by picking crates from popular categories on _crates.io_.
-For each category containing at least 1000 crates, we select its top 5 crates, sorted by all time downloads.
+For each category containing at least 1000 crates, we select its top 5 crates, sorted by all-time downloads.
-This leaves us with 31 categories and total of 155 crates.
+This leaves us with 31 categories and a total of 155 crates.
 The full list of crates can be seen in #ref(<appendix-crates>, supplement: "Appendix").

 ==== Results
-First we are going to take a look at how the hyperparameter of search depth affects the chosen metrics.
+First, we are going to take a look at how the hyperparameter of search depth affects the chosen metrics.

-We measured #metric[holes filled], and number of #metric[terms per hole] for search depths up to 5 (@term-search-depth-accuracy, @tbl-depth-hyper-param).
+We measured #metric[holes filled] and the number of #metric[terms per hole] for search depths up to 5 (@term-search-depth-accuracy, @tbl-depth-hyper-param).
 For search depth 0, only trivial tactics (@tactic-trivial and @tactic-famous-types) are run.
-This results in 18.9% of the holes being filled, with only 2.5% of holes having syntactic matches.
+This results in 18.9% of the holes being filled, with only 2.5% of the holes having syntactic matches.
-Beyond the search depth of 2 we noticed barely any improvements in portion of holes filled.
+Beyond the search depth of 2, we noticed barely any improvements in the portion of holes filled.
-At depth 2 the algorithm fills 74.9% of holes.
+At depth 2, the algorithm fills 74.9% of holes.
-By doubling the depth the amount of holes filled increases only by 1.5%pt to 76.4%.
+By doubling the depth, the number of holes filled increases only by 1.5%pt to 76.4%.
-More interestingly, we can see from @tbl-depth-hyper-param that syntactic matches starts to decrease after depth of 3.
+More interestingly, we can see from @tbl-depth-hyper-param that syntactic matches starts to decrease after a depth of 3.
 This is because we get more results for subterms and squash them into ```rust Many```, i.e. replace them with a new hole.
-Terms that would result in syntactic matches get also squashed, resulting in a decrease in syntactic matches.
+Terms that would result in syntactic matches get squashed, resulting in a decrease in syntactic matches.

 The number of terms per hole follows a similar pattern to holes filled, but the curve is flatter.
-At depth 0 we have on average 15.1 terms per hole.
+At depth 0, we have, on average, 15.1 terms per hole.
 At depths above 4, this number plateaus at around 23 terms per hole.
-Note that a bigger number of terms per hole is not always better: too many terms might be overwhelming to user.
+Note that a larger number of terms per hole is not always better.
+Too many terms might be overwhelming to the user.

-Over 15 terms per hole at depth 0 is more than we expect, so we will more closely investigate the amount of terms per hole in @c-style-stuff.
+Over 15 terms per hole at depth 0 is more than we expected, so we will more closely investigate the number of terms per hole in @c-style-stuff.
-/*By using #note[See how to go about it here][median] instead of mean we find that the number of terms per hole ranges from 0.5 to 5.5 for depth 0 to 5.
-This is about what we expect.*/

 #figure(
   placement: auto,